Minimum wage: Empirical studies

-Until the mid-1990s, a general consensus existed among economists–both conservative and liberal–that the minimum wage reduced employment, especially among younger and low-skill workers.
-In addition to the basic supply-demand intuition, there were a number of empirical studies that supported this view.
+Until the mid-1990s, a consensus existed among economists–both conservative and liberal–that the minimum wage reduced employment, especially among younger and low-skill workers.
+In addition to the basic supply-demand intuition, there were some empirical studies that supported this view.
 For example, Edward Gramlich in 1976 found that many of the benefits went to higher income families, and that teenagers were made worse off by the unemployment associated with the minimum wage.

-Brown et al. (1983) noted that time series studies to that point had found that for a 10 percent increase in the minimum wage, there was a decrease in teenage employment of 1–3 percent.
+Brown et al. (1983) noted that, to that point, time-series studies had found that a 10 percent increase in the minimum wage was associated with a 1–3 percent decrease in teenage employment.
 However, the studies found wider variation, from 0 to over 3 percent, in their estimates for the effect on teenage unemployment (teenagers without a job and looking for one).
-In contrast to the simple supply and demand diagram, it was commonly found that teenagers withdrew from the labor force in response to the minimum wage, which produced the possibility of equal reductions in the supply as well as the demand for labor at a higher minimum wage and hence no impact on the unemployment rate.
+In contrast to the simple supply and demand diagram, it was commonly found that teenagers withdrew from the labor force in response to the minimum wage, which produced the possibility of equal reductions in the supply as well as the demand for labor at a higher minimum wage, and hence no impact on the unemployment rate.
 Using a variety of specifications of the employment and unemployment equations (using ordinary least squares vs. generalized least squares regression procedures, and linear vs. logarithmic specifications), they found that a 10 percent increase in the minimum wage caused a 1 percent decrease in teenage employment, and no change in the teenage unemployment rate.
-The study also found a small, but statistically significant, increase in unemployment for adults aged 20–24.
+The study also found a small but statistically significant increase in unemployment among adults aged 20–24.